beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/miccai_accept.png)

 **July 15-22nd, Barcelona, Catalunya**: As part of an internationalization program at Tec de Monterrey, I participated with proposal and won a grant to visit Barcelona and several institutions there.
 The idea was to bring new members of the **Advanced AI Research Group** with me, and so I invited **Salvador Hinojosa** and **Gerardo Rodriguez**.
 We organized a very thorough agenda with the generous help of the mexican branch of the **Generalitat de Catalunya** and I don't have enough space here to go through it all herein, but we had a very intense week with some of my colleagues the **Universitat Politecnica de Catalunya (UPC)**.
-We were received by **Dr. Raul Benitez** and my friend **Dr. Christian Mata** (who just got promoted to full staff at UPC!).
+We were received by **Dr. Raul Benitez** and my friend **Dr. Christian Mata** (who just got promoted to full staff at UPC, congrats!).
 We also visited the **Barcelona Supercomputing Center**, something I have cherished for a very long time!

 >> ![ ](/Barcelona1.png)